 The elected chairman controls the business of a parish council meeting.
 The parish clerk takes the minutes of meetings, carries out the approved policies of the council and ensures the accounts are strictly kept and audited every year.

 Parish council meetings are open to the public and an assembly meeting for all parish electors has, by law, to be held every year in April or May.

-Parish boundaries are regularly reviewed by district councils under the auspices of the Local Government Boundary Commission.
+Parish boundaries are regularly reviewed by the Local Government Boundary Commission.
 The aim is to help ensure that parish boundaries correspond to the social communities in which people live.